Policies

 Creating a rule

-- Enter a name (for example, "Allow read-only tools")
+- Name the rule (for example, "Allow read-only tools")

-- Set the effect — Allow to permit or Deny to block matching requests
+- Set the effect pill to Allow or Deny

-- Set the status — start with Draft to test first, switch to Active to enforce
+- Set the status — start with Draft to test, switch to Active to enforce

 New rules are added at the bottom of the list.
 Drag rows to reorder them.

-- Agent — restrict to a specific agent (for example,
+- Agent — restrict to specific agents (for example,

-claude-codeorcursor); applies to every instance of that agent, current and future - Agent instance — restrict to a single connected client
+claude-codeorcursor) or to a single connected agent instance; an agent match applies to every instance of that agent, current and future - User and Group — restrict to specific users or OIDC groups

 Tool patterns

-Type patterns into the tool patterns input and press Enter or comma to add them.
+Open the tools pill, type a pattern, and press Enter to add it.
 A rule matches a tool if any of its patterns match (OR logic).

 | Pattern | Matches |